Multi-Scale Node Embeddings for Graph Modeling and Generation: Derivation of the multi-scale probability

 is given by a product (to-be-defined) between the $ D-$dimensional vectors $ \left\{\vec{x}_i\right\}_{i \in [1, N_\ell]}$ with additional node-wise parameters $ \left\{w_{i}\right\}_{i \in [1, N_\ell]}$ only active in the self-loop part ($ i_\ell = j_\ell$).
 In particular, $ \vec{x}_i$ encodes the capability of node $ i$ to connect to the other nodes; whereas $w_{i}$ its propensity for a \textit{self}-interaction.
 Since the principles leading to an edge are different to the self-loop ones, we introduced two independent parameters.
-Furthermore, the matrix of parameters $\mathcal{X}^{(0)}$ could include also a \textit{dyadic} relationship among the nodes.
-The higher order terms have been discarded since they will not be fully compatible with the hypothesis of ``independent edges''.
+The $ \frac{1}{2}$ in the self-loop part is introduced to avoid the double-counting of the self-interaction.
+Indeed, if $ A := \left\{0, 1\right\}$ as in \autoref{fig:trivial_cg_network},

+which is, indeed, the case after inserting the factor of $ \frac{1}{2}$ in the self-loop part.
+Lastly, we discarded a possible dependence of $\mathcal{X}^{(0)}$ on a \textit{dyadic} $ d_{ij}$ factor and the higher order terms.
 For further details we refer to \cite{2023_MSNR_Garuccio}.